 Links are dying

-It is pretty much a meme now for SEOs to share and collectively crap on bad hot takes about how "SEO is dead" by people who don't even have a baseline understanding of search.
-They (we) think, as …
+It is pretty much a meme now for SEOs to share and collectively make fun of bad hot takes about how "SEO is dead" by people who don't even have a baseline understanding of search.
+They (we) think, …

 Bridges vs hubs